• Jun 16, 2025

 • Coach continuously.

-Here is an all-important and clear distinction: You cannot babysit your way to high performance and accountability.
-Who you have on your team will dictate whether you have a high performance or high maintenance business and oodles of brain damage.
+🛑 You can’t babysit your way to high performance.
+Who you have on your team will dictate whether you have a high performance or high maintenance business and... how much brain damage you're left with.